lindosystems/lindoapi.jl/README.md

 )
  ```

- `name`:  A type LindoIntParam is unique to the Lindoapi, and is used hold a Lindo API integer parameter.
+ `name`:  A type LindoIntParam is unique to the Lindoapi and is used to hold a Lindo API integer parameter.

  `value`: The integer value of the parameter being set.